-Before you start out on your exciting adventure, it’s vitally important that you get to grips the weight of your motorhome, and understand why this is so important.
+Before you start out on your exciting adventure, it’s vitally important that you get to grips with the weight of your motorhome, and understand why this is so important.

 Overloading your motorhome is both dangerous and illegal.
 As a motorhome owner you have a legal responsibility to ensure that you are driving your motorhome safely and in a manner that won’t cause an accident, and this includes correct loading of your vehicle.

 On one occasion in 2010, every single motorhome that was stopped at a police/Vehicle and Operator Services Agency (VOSA) random check was overweight, so it is very easy to do.
 So, what do you need to know, and what do you need to do, to ensure that you enjoy a safe, hassle-free trip?

 If you passed your driving test before 1st January 1997, are under the age of 70, and have no medical conditions restricting your licence, you can drive a motorhome up to 7500kg Maximum Authorised Mass (MAM), or 8250kg with a trailer.
 This covers all British and European motorhomes, and some American ones too.

 If you passed your driving test after 1st January 1997, you are allowed to drive up to 3500kg MAM, or 4250kg with a trailer (the trailer must not exceed 750kg).
 This will still enable you to drive the majority of motorhomes available on the market.
 To drive vehicles of an increased weight an additional driving test is required.

 The 3500kg rule also applies when you reach 70 years of age, unless you apply to the DVLA to retain your 7500kg entitlement.
 You will usually have to undergo a medical.